RyHz-GitHub/deep_sort/README.md

 ## Dependencies

-The code is compatible with Python 2.7 and 3.
+The code is compatible with Python 3.
 The following dependencies are needed to run the tracker:

 * NumPy
-* sklearn
+* scipy.optimize
 * OpenCV

-Additionally, feature generation requires TensorFlow (>= 1.0).
+Additionally, feature generation requires TensorFlow (2.12), tf_slim and tf-keras individually to ensure backward compatibility to TensorFlow (1.x).

 ## Installation